haxtheweb/edtechjoker/draft-outline.md

   - possible example: drag and drop to reorder children would change node order, would be a mutation
   - Mutations can happen on attributes, nodes (order, adding / removing), children of nodes / whole tree, or textNode changes (characterData)
   - Important to do data clean up for memory / performance reasons
+## Group activity
-- Group activity: sharing progress and providing feedback to teams developing same element as you
+- sharing progress and providing feedback to teams developing same element as you
+- All groups working on same element move to same area
 - 1/2 of group move left, 1/2 stay; only within the teams working on the same problem
   - Conference badge people group up with trading card people
   - click the words people group up with sort the words people
 - Share your repo w/ another team
 - switch laptops or clone and setup their project locally to review code
-- Each pair should be looking through code of the other group at the same time
+- Each group should be looking through code of the other group at the same time
-- Create an issue that has 3 recommendations for how they could improve their element overall at a code level (CSS, JS logic, or HTML structure)
+- Create an issue that has at least 5 recommendations for how they could improve their element overall at a code level (CSS, JS logic, or HTML structure) or additional things to include as per [project directions](https://github.com/elmsln/edtechjoker/tree/master/fall-21/projects/p3-haxtheweb)
 - The issue should include any problems that you helped talk through with the other team (like if they are stuck on how to solve something, you showed a possible solution, gave advise, and visa versa)
 - Post a link to the issue queue of each project at the end of class.
 There should be at least 2 issues posted in each queue.
 - This is class participation for today